yvu4eZ/FakerGen/README.md

 1. Input a locale IE ('en_CA')
 2. Input the number of records in fake_date()
 3. Execute the python script

 The fake data will then be generated onto a csv file in the local directory.

+## Ideas for next steps
+- Sepcifiy the locale, number of records and output file via command line